o-alquimista/fragments/README.md

 - Make sure `log_errors` is enabled on your server.
 Disable `display_errors` unless you're debugging.
 The recommended session options are already set on session start.

-- The 'root' setting (`DocumentRoot` for Apache) of your webserver must be pointing to the folder where the project files are (where this README file is), not to a parent folder.
-It will not work properly if you do not configure it like that.
+- The 'root' setting (`DocumentRoot` for Apache) of your server or virtual host must point to the `/Public` folder.

+- The following code is responsible for redirecting all requests to `Public/index.php`, which is our request handler.
+This must go into the Public folder's directory configuration.
+If you don't use Apache, this code must be converted for your webserver.
+We should probably write examples for other webservers here in the future.

+    RewriteEngine on
+    RewriteCond %{REQUEST_FILENAME} !-f
+    RewriteCond %{REQUEST_FILENAME} !-d
+    RewriteRule ^.*$ index.php [L,QSA]